Do you know what penguins like to eat for lunch?

 People who know me are very aware that penguins are my favorite animal!

 (Bonus Fun fact: I have dressed up as a penguin for more Halloweens than I can count!)

-Penguins may not be your favorite animal, but next time that April 25th rolls around (World Penguin Day) you’ll have some pretty interesting facts to share!
+Penguins may not be your favorite animal, but next time April 25th rolls around (World Penguin Day), you’ll have some pretty interesting facts to share!